-Special equipment would be positioned at each end of the conductor pull.
-At one end, a puller would be positioned, and on the other end a tensioner and wire reel stand truck would be positioned.
-Once positioned, a lightweight sock line would be installed through stringing sheaves on each pole for the particular distance selected for the conductor pull.
-The sock line would then be used to pull in the conductor-pulling cable.
-The conductor-pulling cable would then be attached to the three conductors using a special swivel joint to prevent the wire from "blanketing" and allowing it to rotate freely, thus preventing complications from twisting as the conductors unwind off the reels.
-At the completion of each pull, the conductors would be secured to dead ends at each end, sagged to provide proper ground clearance, and secured to the insulators at each pole location.
-Stringing equipment from one end of the pull would then be rotated 180 degrees to face the new pull direction.
-The equipment from the other end of the pull would then be "leapfrogged" to its new pulling position, and the process would be repeated.
-A similar process would be employed for the ground wire.
-Conductor pulling would be in accordance with SCE specifications and similar to process methods detailed in Institute of Electrical and Electronics Engineers (IEEE) Standard 524-1992 (Guide to the Installation of Overhead Transmission Line Conductors).
+Special equipment is positioned at each end of the conductor pull.
+At one end, a puller is positioned, and on the other end a tensioner and wire reel stand truck is positioned.
+Once positioned, a lightweight sock line is installed through stringing sheaves on each pole for the particular distance selected for the conductor pull.
+The sock line is then used to pull in the conductor-pulling cable.
+The conductor-pulling cable is then attached to the three conductors using a special swivel joint to prevent the wire from "blanketing" and allowing it to rotate freely, thus preventing complications from twisting as the conductors unwind off the reels.
+At the completion of each pull, the conductors are secured to dead ends at each end, sagged to provide proper ground clearance, and secured to the insulators at each pole location.
+Stringing equipment from one end of the pull is then rotated 180 degrees to face the new pull direction.
+The equipment from the other end of the pull is then "leapfrogged" to its new pulling position, and the process is repeated.
+A similar process is employed for the ground wire.
+Conductor pulling would be in accordance with SCE specifications and similar to process methods detailed in IEEE Std.
+524-1992 (Guide to the Installation of Overhead Transmission Line Conductors).